 Looking for campaign brochure templates for your school board election?
 Creating a well-designed political brochure can require top publishing and graphic software.
 Add in the cost of hiring a professional designer, and a school board election campaign can quickly eat up its budget.

 For those without access to Quark and InDesign can still design and self-publish attractive campaign materials.
-Professionally designed Word brochure templates and flyers are a great way to create consistent-looking materials that will distinguish your campaign from the competition.
-We also carry Canva school board templates.
+Professionally designed Word brochure templates and school board election flyers are a great way to create consistent-looking materials that will distinguish your campaign from the competition.

 Share On« Listen Up!
 It’s Our Running For Office Podcast